 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Thelymitra pulchella is a Perennial up to 0.60 metres tall.
+Thelymitra pulchella is a perennial plant that can grow up to 0.60 metres tall.

 Clay banks, gumland, pakihi and other boggy places in North, South, Stewart and Chatham Islands[